Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 If you have any questions, feedback or need help then [let me know below in the comments][comments].
 If you liked this article, I'd love it if you [shared it with your friends][share] and [joined the newsletter for new posts][newsletter].

-Have fun, and I'll see you next time where I'll be talking about [CSS sizing and positioning][next-post].
+Have fun, and I'll see you next time where I'll be talking about [CSS sizing and positioning][sizing-and-positioning].
 See you then!

 > This article is the second post in my [Learn CSS series][css].
 You can view all my CSS tutorials __*in order*__ [here][css] - to help you along your coding journey.